microsoft/WhatTheHack/999-SAPonAzure/README.md

 - **Challenge #1: [Rapid SAP Deployment.](Student/01-SAP-Auto-Deployment.md)**

-Mango Inc is an established manufacturer planning to modernize IT infrastructure.
-As part of that, they want to migrate existing SAP systems from on-premise to Azure more rapid way.
-They identified SAP on Azure github repo and liked the Microsoft provided automation content.
-Deploy SAP S/4 hana system using the available automation script in resourses folder.
-After deployment is completed, verify all the deployed resource and be familiarize yourself.

----

 -  **Challenge #2: [End-to-End Technical monitoring for SAP](Student/02-Azure-Monitor.md)**

-As Mango Inc is running the SAP landscape on on-premise for a long time, they already had well-established monitoring processes.
-However, most of the monitoring based on age-old scripting.
-They want to modernize monitoring infrastructure by using azure native services as much as possible while maintaining the same or better standards than existing.
-Design & configure monitoring solution for SAP workload using Azure native services to capture the key metrics for Virtual Machine, Operating System, SAP Application & database hosted on Microsoft Cloud Azure.

----

 -   **Challenge #3: [Securing SAP on Azure.](Student/03-SAP-Security.md)**

-Like every organization, Security & compliance are the top most priority for Mango Inc. They have very big security team to manage IT security infrastructure.
-Over a period of time, thier security engineers built sophisticated security policies which every IT team in Mango Inc has to follow mandatorily.
-As systems are moving to Azure, they would like to use native services as much as possible while maintaining established standards.
-Design end to end proactive and reactive monitoring for SAP infrastructure with easy to understand dashboards.

----

 -   **Challenge #4: [Business continuity and Disaster recovery](Student/04-BusinessContinuity-and-DR.md)**